Nonlinear Impulse Response Functions and Local Projections: Nonlinear Autoregressive Representation of a Markov Process

 Let us consider an $n$-dimensional Markov process of order 1, denoted $y = (y_t)$, with values in $\mathcal{Y}=\mathbb{R}^n$.
 If this process has a continuous distribution, the Markov condition can be written on its transition density as $f(y_t|\underline{y_{t-1}})=f(y_t|y_{t-1})$, where $\underline{y_{t-1}}=(y_{t-1},y_{t-2},...)$.
 There is an equivalent way of writing the Markov condition. \begin{proposition} $(y_t)$ is a Markov process of order 1 on $\mathcal{Y}=\mathbb{R}^n$ with a strictly positive transition density: $f(y_t|y_{t-1})>0$, $\forall y_t,y_{t-1}$, if and only if it admits a nonlinear autoregressive representation:

-where the $\varepsilon_t$'s are independent and identically distribution $N(0,Id)$ variables, with $\varepsilon_t$ being independent of $y_{t-1}$, and $g$ is a one-to-one transformation with respect to $\varepsilon_t$, that is continuously differentiable with a strictly positive Jacobian. \end{proposition}
+where the $\varepsilon_t$'s are independent and identically distributed $N(0,Id)$ variables, with $\varepsilon_t$ being independent of $y_{t-1}$, and $g$ is a one-to-one transformation with respect to $\varepsilon_t$, that is continuously differentiable with a strictly positive Jacobian.
+The process $(\varepsilon_t)$ defines a Gaussian nonlinear innovation of the process $(y_t)$. \end{proposition}